cognifog-eu/iot-edge-gw/README.md

 (This manual has been created purposely for a Raspberry Pi with `cognifog` as hostname).

 ### A.1.
 Optional: Raspberry Pi permanently connected to an external WiFi network
 After connected to a WiFi network (normally, if the network is created by a laptop in the so called softAP process), the Raspberry Pi may disconnect after a certain period of time (normally, after less than one hour).
 One possible cause of this malfunctioning is the Power Management feature of its wireless interface.
 A potential solution to alleviate this problem is to disconnect the Power Management mode.
-To do it, it is necessary to type the following commands:
+To do it, it is necessary to type the following commands in the Raspberry Pi terminal:
-1. `sudo apt install wireless-tools`: To install the wireless tools
+1. `sudo apt install wireless-tools`: It installs the wireless tools
-2. `sudo iwconfig wlan0`: To check the status of wlan0 interface
+2. `sudo iwconfig wlan0`: It checks the status of wlan0 interface
-3. `sudo iwconfig wlan0 power off`: To disable Power Management feature in wlan0
+3. `sudo iwconfig wlan0 power off`: It disables the Power Management feature in wlan0 interface

-To avoid having to execute this command after every Raspberry power on, a script in the systemd file can be made to run a script on startup.
+To avoid having to execute this command after every Raspberry Pi power on, a script in the systemd file can be made to run a script on startup.
 The instructions are summarized in the following steps:
 1. Create a bash script file named `StartScript.sh` (or copy the one provided in the `/scripts` folder of this repository):
 `sudo nano StartScript.sh`
 2. Write the following content inside: